West Augusta Football Club

 The West Augusta Football Club, nicknamed the Hawks, is an amateur Australian rules football club based in Port Augusta West, South Australia that was founded in 1915.
 The West Augusta have fielded a men's team in the Spencer Gulf Football League (SGL) since 1961.
 The club's offices and training facilities are located in the suburb of Port Augusta West, South Australia.
 Since 1915, West Augusta have played home matches at Chinnery Park, a medium-sized stadium located on the west side of Port Augusta.

 The West Augusta Football Club were formed in 1915 as a local team representing Port Augusta in the Spencer Gulf Football League.
 They played their first season in 1915.
-The men's team have won 12 grand finals in the Spencer Gulf Football League (SGL), and prior to joining the SGL, they won 9 premierships (1920, 1924, 1927, 1932, 1933, 1934, 1944, 1949, 1956), giving them a total of 21 grand final victories in their 110-year history.
+The men's team have won 12 grand finals in the Spencer Gulf Football League (SGL), and prior to joining the SGL, they won 9 premierships (1920, 1924, 1927, 1932, 1933, 1934, 1944, 1949, 1956), giving them a total of 21 grand final victories in their 112-year history.

-The men's team is currently coached by playing coach Michael Curley and is co-captained by Kayden Bejah and Charlie Ryan.
+The men's team is currently coached by Michael Curley and is captained by Jamahl McKenzie.